hoanxuanmai/extrafield/README.md

-#### This is a respository developed to add extra fields to models on Laravel projects.
+#### This is a respository developed to add extra fields to models on Laravel projects.The hxm/extrafield package provides a simple and flexible way to add custom fields to your Laravel Eloquent models.
+With this package, you can easily define additional fields to store any type of data that you need, such as metadata, settings, or preferences.
+The extra fields are seamlessly integrated with the model attributes, allowing you to access and modify them using the same syntax as regular attributes.
+Moreover, the package offers convenient features such as default values, validation rules, and automatic casting to various data types.
+Whether you are building a small application or a large-scale system, hxm/extrafield can help you extend your models with ease and efficiency.
 #### Instead of you needing to create additional columns on the existing database structure, you can simply use this respository.